KeithSloan/GDML/README.md

 In order to support copies of GDML Volumes the following changes have been made

-  * As per GDML one GDML Volume(FreeCAD Part) containes one Solid
+  * As per GDML one GDML Volume(FreeCAD Part) contains one Solid
-  * GDML position and Rotation as defined in PhysVol are now transfered to the associated FreeCAD Part
+  * GDML position and Rotation as defined in PhysVol are now transferred to the associated FreeCAD Part
   * The only time you can change a GDML Objects Placement is when it is part of a Boolean
   * Copies are implemented as App::Links i.e. Link to Volume being copied.
   * Copies of Volumes require function only available since FreeCAD 0.19